 15. Refinance After Renovating: BRRRR

-The acronym BRRRR stands for buy, renovate, rent, refinance, rinse and repeat.
+The BRRRR method is an acronym for buy, renovate, rent, refinance, rinse and repeat.
 (Okay so there’s a fifth R in there somewhere.
 Whatever.)

 When you refinance after renovating a property, you can pull your initial cash back out, to use as the down payment for your next rental property.
 In this manner, you only really need to save up the first down payment, because you can keep using the same cash over and over to buy new properties.